hellmarbecker/blog/_posts/using-druid-with-minio.markdown

 docker compose up -d
 ```

-This gives you a MinIO instance and the `mc` client.
+This gives us a MinIO instance and the `mc` client.
 It will also automatically create two buckets in MinIO, named `indata` and `deepstorage`, that we will need for this tutorial.
 If you point your browser to localhost:9000, you can verify that the buckets have been created:

 ![MinIO Bucket Explorer screenshot](/assets/2023-08-29-01-minio-buckets.jpg)